 Sentencing without conviction

-Under the Sentencing Act, a sentencing judge can choose not to record a conviction for offences which are punished by imposing a fine, community work order or community based order.
+Under the Sentencing Act, a sentencing judge can choose not to record a conviction for offences that are punished by imposing a fine, community work order or community-based order.
 If you are sentenced to imprisonment for committing an offence, a conviction must be recorded.
 The Northern Territory has mandatory imprisonment laws for a number of violent offences, meaning in a lot of cases, a conviction must be recorded.
-When the Judge decides whether to record a conviction or not, they must take into account a number of factors such as whether the offence was of a trivial nature, the age, mental or health condition of the offender, and whether the offence was committed in extenuating circumstances.
-Unfortunately, if you are found guilty of an offence but no conviction is recorded, then your criminal record will not be an “irrelevant criminal record” for the purposes of Northern Territory anti-discrimination laws.
-This means a person (e.g. employer) can be discriminatory against you on the basis of your criminal history despite not having a recorded conviction; for example, by refusing to employ you.

 Commonwealth spent convictions scheme